 According to the Journal of the American Medical Association, there were considerable increases in mental health disorders since the onset of the pandemic.
 In a web-based survey cited in the article, researchers reported that about 41% of participants said they had experienced adverse behavioral or mental health symptoms.
 One-third reported anxiety and depression symptoms, and these rates were three to four times higher.
 One in four reported trauma or stress-related symptoms and 13.3% said their substance use increased as a way to cope.

 When individuals begin to struggle with stress, substance use, anxiety and depression, and other issues, it does lead to domestic violence problems, whether this involves children, adults, or spouses.
-Countless problems with domestic violence are rooted in issues surrounding substance abuse.
+Countless problems with domestic violence are rooted in issues surrounding substance use.
 According to the American Medical Association, for example, more than 40 states have reported increases in opioid-related mortality as well as ongoing concerns for those with mental illness or substance use disorders.
 Even the United Nations reported that the pandemic would increase the number of cases of domestic violence globally.
-Unfortunately, the pandemic is not going anywhere, and state governments continue with lockdown measures interfering in millions of Americans' lives.
+Unfortunately, the pandemic is not going anywhere, and state governments continue with lockdown measures interfering with millions of Americans’ lives.

 Domestic Violence and Substance Use in America

 Domestic violence and substance use are issues that impact millions of Americans.
-The overlap between substance use and domestic violence has been noted and explored for more than 30 years per The British Journal of Social Work.
+The overlap between substance use and domestic violence has been noted and explored for more than 30 years by The British Journal of Social Work.
 In the study, the author says, “There is nevertheless significant evidence of the vulnerability of survivors of domestic violence to substance use.
 Most of the studies explore alcohol use, though there is an emerging literature on drug use and, of course, the dual use of alcohol and a range of drugs together” (Domestic Violence and Substance Use 1305).

 According to the National Coalition Against Domestic Violence, domestic violence is defined as willful intimidation, assault, battery, or other abusive behavior as part of a systematic pattern of power and control, perpetrated by one intimate partner or family member against another.
 In research studying the link between domestic violence and substance use, the author notes it is part of a systemic pattern of dominance or a need for control.
 For example, two people who are using drugs together in a relationship are usually a relationship of convenience.
-Typically, one of the individuals is more abusive to the other as this is a way to maintain control and continue with substance abuse.<
+Typically, one of the individuals is more abusive to the other as this is a way to maintain control and continue with substance use.